James Daniel Phillips

 M, b.
 13 June 1892, d.
 20 June 1939

-William was born on 13 June 1892 at Madison, Florida, United States.1 He was the son of William Thomas Sullivan and Amanda E. Stroud.
+William Raleigh Sullivan was the son of William Thomas Sullivan and Amanda E. Stroud.
 William died on 20 June 1939 at Madison, Florida, United States, at age 47.
-His body was buried in June 1939 at Corinth Baptist Church, Madison, Florida, United States.2
+His body was buried in June 1939 at Corinth Baptist Church, Madison, Florida, United States.1

 Citations